eliseoeric/react-code-challenge/readme.md

 Once you add the `incrementLikes` reducer to the reducers file (`src/reducers/photos.js`), it will become available to the `Photo` component via the component's props.
 You can observe the `addComment` reducer found in the `Comments` component as an example of this.
-We use `mapDispatchToProps` in the `src/components/App.jsx` to map all of the actions and their reducers found the in the `src/state/reducers/index.js` to props on the `App` component.
+We use `mapDispatchToProps` in the `src/components/App.jsx` to map all of the actions and their reducers found in the `src/state/reducers/index.js` to props on the `App` component.
 These props can then be passed down to children components.

 You'll access the `incrementLikes` reducer from the `Photo`s props, and then fire it via the `onClick` prop for the Likes button.